 I am not approaching these matters as an outsider.
 I come to this table as one who has earned the right to say something about modern American evangelicalism.
 So of course it bothers me when someone pretends those years never even happened.
 That discredits my contribution to the discussion.
 It disenfranchises people like me so that our voice doesn’t have to be heard.
 That’s not playing fair, and it limits what you can learn from people like me.
 In other words, nobody benefits from this tactic, and you’ve just lost any chance you might have had of discovering something new and expanding your own ideological horizons.

 I know I’m not alone in this feeling.
 People like me who spent years devoted to the Christian faith don’t appreciate it when we are roundly dismissed with the wave of a hand.
 It’s not a charitable way to have a discussion, and it’s disrespectful.
 So knock it off, will ya?

-Postscript: I should add that the same theological assumption (“once saved, always saved” and/or “perseverance of the saints“) which leads some to say “You were never really one of us” also leads others to say, “You’re not really one of them.”
+Postscript: I should add that the same theological assumption (“once saved, always saved” and/or “perseverance of the saints“) which leads some to say “You were never really one of us” also leads others to say to us after we leave, “You’re not really one of them.”

 Because evangelical Christianity teaches that virtue is proprietary to theism, if I demonstrate one of the many virtues which is supposed to be present only in Christians, they will often say, “See?
 You’re really still a Christian, you just don’t know it.”
 I can’t tell you how many friends and family have assured me at some point that I’m not really an atheist.
 I only think I am, and it’s just a passing phase.
 This assumption comes from the (rather Baptist) belief in “once saved, always saved.”
 Incidentally, it’s pretty bigoted to assert that only Christians can possess virtues, even if technically you say they come from a divine source (yours, in particular).